AIUEO － So (そ) － Souda (そうだ) － I know, Kyoto, Let’s Go!

 △ 「そうだ、京都行こう。」 (I know, let’s go to Kyoto.)

 ⇒ Emphasizes on thinking of “going to Kyoto.”

-By writing it like this, I think they wanted to leave a stronger impression of only “Kyoto” in the reader’s mind.
+When writing like this, it leaves behind a stronger impression of “Kyoto” in the reader’s mind.

-Even when written vertically, it is split into three lines, with “Kyoto” in the middle.
-As you can see in the example below.
+Even when written vertically, it gets split into three lines.
+“Kyoto”, remains to be in the center of the graphic.
+Take a look at the example below.

-Thus, there are times when Japanese is written not just with emphasis placed on word choice, but also while thinking about how the reader would feel when reading the text.
+Thus, there are times when Japanese is written not just with emphasis placed on word choice.
+Thought would also be put into thinking about how the reader would feel whilst reading the text.

-For example, in passages written in novels, the impression left on the reader changes depending on whether the same word is written in Kanji, Katakana or Hiragana.
+For example, amongst the passages written in novels, the impression left on the reader changes.
+This depends on whether the same word is written in Kanji, Katakana or Hiragana.